Intro (or What’s a git submodule?)

 It is an horrible practice, much more dangerous when submodules are involved.

-Always review your changes with git status and git diff.
+Always review your changes with git status

 Don’t commit anything you didn’t mean to.